AndyMic03/Polaris/README.md

   - **[jsPDF](https://www.npmjs.com/package/jspdf):** Used for generating the QR code PDF document (MIT License).
 - **Development**:
   - **[Vite](https://vitejs.dev/):** Used for building the project.

-## Contributing

-**Reporting Issues:**

-* Use the GitHub Issues section to report bugs, suggest features, or ask questions.
-* Please provide as much detail as possible, including steps to reproduce the issue, expected behavior, and actual behavior.
-* Include relevant information like browser version, operating system, and any error messages.

-**Submitting Pull Requests:**

-1. **Fork the repository:** Create your own copy of the project.
-2. **Create a branch:** Make a new branch in your fork for your changes (e.g., `git checkout -b feature/your-feature-name` or `bugfix/issue-description`).
-3. **Make your changes:** Implement your feature or bug fix.
-Ensure your code follows the existing style and conventions.
-4. **Test your changes:** Make sure your changes don't introduce new issues and that the application still works correctly.
-5. **Commit your changes:** Write clear and concise commit messages explaining the purpose of your changes.
-6. **Push your changes:** Push your branch to your forked repository.
-7. **Open a Pull Request:** Submit a pull request from your branch to the main Polaris repository's `main` branch.
-   Provide a clear description of the changes you've made and why.

-We appreciate your contributions to making Polaris better!

 ## License